SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running/rule.md

 * Contact details - I stuck your business card underneath in case it goes missing
 * Software - Installed all your software via Chocolatey
 * Software - Fully installed WIndows Updates for your laptop
-* Software - Used the built-in app Updater (if any) for your laptop model (e.g. Dell Update, HP Smart) to update all firmware and software automatically
+* Drivers/firmware - Used the app for your laptop model (e.g. Dell SupportAssist, Intel DSA) to update drivers and firmware
 * Printer - Added the main office printers
-* Asset - Added the asset to our asset management tool, Snipe-IT
+* Asset - Added the asset to our asset management tool (e.g. Snipe)
 * Asset - I added a Asset Tag with a QR code and computer name (look here if you ever need to know your computer name)

 Now I need you to do (we can do this together if you are stuck, just give me a call 🕺)